santiment/sanbase2/docs/metric-taxonomy-open-questions.md

 ---

 ## Q4.
-The 40 Farcaster / Discord / Professional-Traders-Chat rows
+The Discord / Professional-Traders-Chat rows

 **Category:** Social. **We made an assumption here - please confirm or correct.**

 On the page these sit in the same unheaded block as `nft_social_volume`, after the Deprecated rows, and they are **not** struck through.
-We filed each one into the group its name implies - `sentiment_positive_farcaster` into Positive Sentiment, `social_dominance_discord` into Social dominance, and so on - rather than into Deprecated.
+We filed each one into the group its name implies - `social_dominance_discord` into Social dominance, and so on - rather than into Deprecated.

-If those sources are being retired, say so and they move to Deprecated as a block.
+Both sources are deprecated (their metric definitions live in `metric_files/deprecated/`), so these rows likely belong in Deprecated as a block - confirm and they move.

 ---